kliment-olechnovic/voropadding-app/README.md

-    --output-graphics-file        string     output file path for the PyMol drawing script, default is '' --graphics-mode               string     graphics output mode, may be 'basic' or 'detailed', default is 'basic' --print-mode                  string     printing to stdout mode, can be 'h' or 'v', default is 'h' --help | -h                              flag to display help message and exit
+    --output-graphics-file        string     output file path for the PyMol drawing script, default is '' --graphics-mode               string     graphics output mode, may be 'basic' or 'detailed', default is 'basic' --print-mode                  string     printing to stdout mode, can be 'h' or 'v', default is 'h' --processors                  number     maximum number of processors to run in parallel, default is 1 --help | -h                              flag to display help message and exit

 Standard output: